arnima07/Diabetes-Prediction-ML/README.md

 ## Project Objective

-The goal of this project is to build a classification model using Logistic Regression that can predict diabetes based on patient health data.
+The goal of this project is to build a classification model using Support Vector Machin that can predict diabetes based on patient health data.
 This project helps in understanding fundamental Machine Learning concepts and practical implementation.

 ## Technologies Used